 - Responsive.
 A responsive website adapts based on the device the viewer is using.
 With an increasing number of website views coming from mobile, a responsive design is essential.

 - Easy for you to add your own content.
-If your web designer uses a platform such as WordPress you should be able to easily login and add your own written content.
+If your web designer uses a platform such as WordPress, you should be able to log in and add your own written content easily.
 This is important if you are writing a blog.

 - Easy to navigate.
 Think about where you want the navigation bar to be.
 Somewhere clear and prominent.
 Most opt to have the navigation bar horizontally towards the top of the page.

 Keep the number of pages to only what is essential.
 You don’t want your visitors to get lost in a labyrinth of pages.

 - Home page – Don’t crowd your homepage with everything you want to say.
 Keep it clean.
 Don’t overwhelm visitors with too much information.
 Consider adding a newsletter signup box and ask for their email address.
 A newsletter can be a great way to let your fans know when you’re releasing new work.
 Be careful not to spam your fans and only send relevant content as required.

 - Author Bio page – Writing and publishing a great bio on your website is a great way to share your story.
 Every author’s website should have a dedicated bio page.
 Write a long version of your bio for the author bio page.
 You should also have a one-paragraph version of your bio for other sections of your website.
 You can link your short bio to the author bio page.